What is Sidak?

 What's a typical day at Sidak like?

-The day starts by waking up in the morning, getting ready, and then heading to the Gurduara where we carry out our morning Divan session.
-The morning sessions include reciting Nitnem & Asa Ki Var, singing & discussing Sabads, doing Ardas, taking & dissecting the Hukamnama, and distributing Degh.
-Each Sidaker has a chance to try all of the above whether it's something completely new or something familiar.
+Sidakers start their day early morning getting ready and then heading to the Gurduara where we carry out our morning Divan session.
+The morning sessions include reciting Nitnem & Asa Ki Var, singing & discussing Sabads, doing Ardas, taking & dissecting the Hukamnama, distributing Degh, and holding discussions & Q&A. Each Sidaker has a chance to try all of the above whether it's something completely new or something familiar.

 After this, we spend some time with each other over breakfast before breaking off into our tracks and starting our classroom sessions.
 Each of the three tracks has 3 classes in the morning.